instructor-ai/instructor/docs/index.md

 ??? info "Using Gemini's multi-modal capabilities with `google-generativeai`"

     The `google.generativeai` library has a different API than the `vertexai` library.
 But, using `instructor`, working with multi-modal data is easy.

     Here's a quick example of how to use an Audio file with `google-generativeai`.
 We've used this [recording](https://storage.googleapis.com/generativeai-downloads/data/State_of_the_Union_Address_30_January_1961.mp3) that's taken from the [Google Generative AI cookbook](https://github.com/google-gemini/cookbook/blob/main/quickstarts/Audio.ipynb)

-    We'll show you how to do by demonstrating three different examples of working with audio files with `instructor`.

-    Firstly, we can upload the entire audio file and pass it into the LLM as a normal message.
+    For a more in-depth example, you can check out our guide to working with Gemini using the `google-generativeai` package [here](./examples/multi_modal_gemini.md).

     ```python
     import instructor